justinglobal/GA306_a/notes/homework.md

   1. Explain what the range command does, and write a function that uses it to print the numbers 0 through 9.

   1. Write a function called print_parents that takes a list of Maya objects as an arguments and prints each node and its parent node.
           - (Hint: use listRelatives command.)
       1. Create four objects in the scene.
 Cube, Sphere, Cylinder, Torus.
       1. Parent Torus under Cylinder.
 Then parent Cylinder under Sphere.
 Then parent Sphere under Cube.
+      1. Use the example hierarchy below for the objects required for the print_parent function.
           - ( Torus > Cylinder > Sphere > Cube)
-    1. Use this example hierarchy for the objects required for the print_parent function.
       1. Format a print statement using % notation that list the selected object and all of its parent nodes.
           - (eg: “Selected Geometry: <pSphere1> , Parents: <pCube1>”)

   1. ADVANCED (Optional)